Skip to content

 Gulf War Vet, Detective Sues for Disability Discrimination

-A detective alleged the Cook County Sheriff’s Office violated disability discrimination laws by refusing to accommodate the post-traumatic stress disorder he suffered during his military service in the Gulf War.
+A detective alleged the Cook County Sheriff’s Office violated disability discrimination laws by refusing to accommodate the health condition he developed during his military service in the Gulf War.

 Contractor Faces Trial on Whistleblower’s Fraud Claims